VCCRI/jointsv/test-data/simple/test-data-explained.md

 This data is designed to be the minimum input we could receive as input to the JointSV program that we can test the functionality with.

 There are 5 pieces of sample input:
-1. Has 2 BND records that can be called as a deletion SV on their own merit
+1. Has 10 BND records, corresponding to INS, INDEL, DUP:INS, DEL, and DUP:TANDEM calls that can be called on their own merit.
 2. Has 2 BND records that can be called as a deletion SV on their own merit, but with intermediate confidence
 3. Has 2 BND records that are low confidence and therefore cannot be called on their own merit.
 However, they match with the records in #1 and #2 so should be called as SVs
 4. Has 1 BND record and therefore cannot be called on its own merit, but since it matches with the existing SVs in sample #1 and #2 it should also be called as an SV